Global MPI Frequently Asked Questions

 - Why does national data for the MPI date from so many different years?

-What is the MPI?
-The Multidimensional Poverty Index (MPI) is a new measure designed to capture the severe deprivations that each person faces at the same time with respect to education, health and other aspects of living standards.
+What is the Global MPI?
+The Global Multidimensional Poverty Index (MPI) is a measure designed to capture the severe deprivations that each person faces at the same time with respect to education, health and other aspects of living standards.
 The MPI reflects both the incidence of multidimensional poverty (the proportion of people in a population who are multidimensionally poor), and its intensity – how many deprivations people experience at the same time.
 It can be used to create a comprehensive picture of people living in poverty, and permits comparisons both across countries, regions and the world, and within countries by ethnic group, urban/rural location, as well as other key household and community characteristics.
 The MPI builds on recent advances in theory and data to present the first global measure of its kind, and offers a valuable complement to traditional income-based poverty measures.

-Why is this better than the Human Poverty Index (HPI) previously used in the HDR?
+Why is this better than the Human Poverty Index (HPI) previously used in the Human Development Rerport?
 The MPI replaced the HPI, which appeared in the HDR from 1997-2009.
 Pioneering in its day, the HPI used country averages to reflect aggregate deprivations in health, education, and standards of living.
 It could not identify specific individuals, households or larger groups of people as jointly deprived.
-The MPI addresses this shortcoming by capturing how many people experience overlapping deprivations (incidence) and how many deprivations they face on average (intensity).
+The Global MPI addresses this shortcoming by capturing how many people experience overlapping deprivations (incidence) and how many deprivations they face on average (intensity).
 The MPI can be broken down by indicator to show how the composition of multidimensional poverty changes for different regions, ethnic groups and so on—with useful implications for policy.